llfbandit/dio_cache_interceptor/README.md

   /// response has cache directives. refresh,

+  /// Returns the cached value if available (and un-expired).
-  /// Requests and caches if response has directives. requestFirst,
+  /// Requests otherwise and caches if response has directives. request,
 }
 ```